DPEL

 The distinctive form and function of giant cactus

 Giant cactus are among the most charismatic and iconic plant life forms on the planet, but many giant cactus species are threatened by the effects of climate change.
-At the Dryland Plant Ecophysiology Lab (DPEL) the staff studies the distinctive physiological features...
+The Dryland Plant Ecophysiology Lab and colleagues study the distinctive physiological features of giant cactus to better understand how they cope with long-term exposure to drought and heatwaves.
+A wide range of investigative tools are used to evaluate how these desert sentinels function and survive under stressful climate conditions.

 Tree ecophysiology in dryland riparian ecosystems